atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 1. Move the selected item to the first position
 2. Order the rest by their natural index

+## Action: item walking

+You are welcome to build a selection walking keyboard interaction pattern.
+You could use the arrow keys (<kbd>↑</kbd> <kbd>↓</kbd> <kbd>→</kbd> <kbd>←</kbd>) to move the selection around.
+Ideally these movements would also shift browser focus so that a user can press **spacebar** <kbd>space</kbd> to lift immediately.

+## Action: mouse selection box

+You could build your own abstraction (or use some elses) to add the idea of a selection box.
+You could use this to allow a user to drag a box around the items they want to select.
+[Example](http://threedubmedia.com/code/event/drop/demo/selection)

 ## Other: performance

 Doing a multi drag interaction in a performant way can be challenging.
 The core thing you want to do is to avoid calling `render()` on components that do not need to update.
 The current best practice for this is to use [`redux`](https://github.com/reactjs/redux) in combination with [`react-redux`](https://github.com/reactjs/react-redux), [`reselect`](https://github.com/reactjs/reselect) and [`memoize-one`](https://github.com/alexreardon/memoize-one).
 We recommend you take a look at these resources: